devd254/CS321-Team4/README.md

 Use github desktop app (not sure how it works in there)

+In terminal:

-In location to install: git clone
+In location to clone repository: git clone https://github.com/devd254/CS321-Team4.git

+###### Install packages & dependencies (will only work with node.js installed)

+npm install

+###### Good to go!

+create you're branch and get started :D